HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 - **Concurrency:** How do you merge divergent signature chains?
 - **Conflicts:** How do you deal with concurrent membership changes that are logically incompatible?
-- **Protocol:** What actually takes place, in what order, when two peers attempt connect?
+- **Protocol:** What actually takes place, in what order, when two peers attempt to connect?

 ### Dealing with concurrency